 It is our intent to provide the most relevant and current information.
 If you have questions, need additional information, or to provide comments on how we can improve the website, please email us at email@example.com.

 This website is considered a primary source for North Carolina Social Work Certification and Licensure Board (NCSWCLB) data.
-Credentialing information is updated monthly.
-It is the same information the Board provides through other means, such as telephone, fax, mail, or email.
+Credentialing information is current (updated in real time) and is the same information the Board provides through other means, such as telephone, fax, mail, or email.

 All information provided by the NCSWCLB on this web site is made available as a service to the public.
 While every attempt is made to ensure that the information contained herein is both accurate and current, the Board makes no guarantee or warranty, either expressed or implied, concerning the accuracy or reliability of the content of this website or the content of any other website to which it may link.
 It is the responsibility of the user to assess the accuracy and reliability of the information obtained from this website; and the Board assumes no responsibility for, nor shall the Board be liable for errors contained herein or for any damages resulting from the use of information obtained from this website.